Prepared for EvidenceNetwork.ca by Karen S. Palmer

 The AG will argue that there is no causal connection between BC’s limits on private payment and the alleged deprivation of life, liberty or security of the person.

+If the law impeding extra-billing is over-turned, then all physicians would be able to charge patients whatever fees they wished, on top of what physicians are already paid by the government.
 Instead of care being delivered on the basis of need, as is the case now, overturning the limitations on private payment would result in care being provided first to those who can afford to pay.
-This means that if the law impeding extra-billing is over-turned, then all physicians would be able to charge patients whatever fees they wished, on top of what physicians are already paid by the government.

 The AG will argue that care should be delivered on the basis of need, not ability to pay.
-If the same physicians were to deliver both publicly-funded and privately-funded care, evidence from other countries shows that patients who could afford to pay out-of-pocket or through private insurance would likely get care faster, regardless of their need.
+If the same physicians were to deliver both publicly-funded and privately-funded care (i.e. dual practice), evidence from other countries shows that patients who could afford to pay out-of-pocket or through private insurance would likely get care faster, regardless of their need.
 When physicians preferentially treat private pay patients, the probable result of a parallel public-private pay system is increased wait times for those unable to pay.

-The Attorney General of Canada is a party in the litigation to protect the Canada Health Act and respond to constitutional questions raised by the plaintiffs.
-Intervenors in the trial include the Coalition Intervenors (i.e. BC Health Coalition, Canadian Doctors for Medicare, two patients, and two physicians); the BC Nurses Union (i.e. on behalf of five patient intervenors); and the BC Anesthesiologists’ Society.
+In addition to the plaintiffs and defendants, the Attorney General of Canada is a party in the litigation to protect the Canada Health Act and respond to the constitutional questions raised by the plaintiffs.
+Intervenors in the trial include the Coalition Intervenors (i.e. BC Health Coalition, Canadian Doctors for Medicare, two patients, and two physicians); Four patient intervenors (supported by BC Nurses Union); and the BC Anesthesiologists’ Society.

 Infographic: How the British Columbia Medical Services Plan is structured

 For more information, see also:

 Experts available for interview

 Marie-Pascale Pomey, MD, PhD